firareu/BerUang/README.md

 * Provide article recommendations
 * And all the MVP UI of the application has been created

-Displays using the following user,
+Displays using the following user:

-Email: lynnarsa@example.com,
+Email: lynnarsa@example.com
 Pass: password123

 * Displays income data
 * Displays outcome data
 * Displays historical outcome data